 Does Clay Cause Constipation?

 It is easy to get confused based on all of the misguided information available.
 One can find a certain number of people claiming that clay use cured their constipation, while at the same time one can find an equal number of people complaining that they experienced constipation from its use.
 When using clay results in constipation, it is an exteriorization.
 An exteriorization is a term used in natural medicine.
 It means that the healing substance used is revealing a pre-existing condition; a latent condition that is brought to the surface by the therapy.
 Experiencing an exteriorization allows a person to deal with the pre-existing condtion before it develops into a serious, chronic illness.

-The two most common causes of this exteriorization:
+The four most common causes of this exteriorization:

 - Thyroid Dysfunction – Reduced thyroid function can result in constipation issues.
 Often times, the individual is also experiencing adrenal fatigue.

-Neither of these two conditions is an actual, real barrier to clay use.
+None of these conditions is an actual real barrier to clay use.
 Allow the body to adjust to clay use as outlined in this guide.
 Adjust diet and supplements based on how the body responds.

 Does Clay Stick to the Intestinal Wall?